 Dierbergs chose four store locations around St. Louis for hockey-themed activities with the Street Team and sampling opportunities for participating vendors using Cliffedge’s brand ambassadors.
 Momentum grew with each event, as families arrived ahead of the event schedule dressed in their best Blues gear.

-Participating vendors also received placement on the Kids BEE Healthy landing page, Dierbergs’ weekly circulars and in-store POS, a digital coupon on the Dierbergs app, and more.
-And that only scratches the surface!
+Participating vendors also received placement on the Kids BEE Healthy landing page, Dierbergs’ weekly circulars and in-store POS, digital coupon on the Dierbergs app and more.

-Retailtainment strives to entice shoppers back into brick-and-mortar stores, as well as engage the shoppers who never left.
-Retailers use this creative method to reach their communities and allow brands to activate in a localized setting, improving their connection to consumers and reaching their sales goals.
+Retailtainment strives to bring shoppers back into brick-and-mortar stores, as well as engage the shoppers who never left.
+Retailers can use this creative method to reach their communities and brands can activate in a localized setting, improving their connection to consumers and reaching their sales goals.

-At Cliffedge Marketing, we manage and execute retailtainment events within retail and c-store locations in St. Louis and beyond using our trained team of brand ambassadors.
-Find out what we’re up to on Facebook or LinkedIn!
+At Cliffedge Marketing, we manage and execute retailtainment events within retail and c-store locations using our team of professional brand ambassadors.